mihakralj/pinescript/indicators/trends_FIR/bwma.md

 # Bessel-Weighted Moving Average (BWMA)

 The Bessel-Weighted Moving Average implements an optimized weight distribution architecture using the Bessel function to achieve superior noise reduction with exceptional preservation of signal characteristics.
+Originating from the work of Friedrich Bessel in the 19th century, the Bessel window function was adopted in digital signal processing during the 1970s for its superior spectral characteristics.
+Its application to financial markets emerged in the early 2000s as computational power increased, allowing for more sophisticated filtering techniques in trading platforms.
+BWMA gained recognition among quant traders for its ability to preserve critical waveform features while providing exceptional noise reduction.
 BWMA's specialized weighting algorithm delivers excellent frequency response with minimal side-lobes while maintaining signal integrity during trend transitions, reducing whipsaw signals while preserving waveform fidelity through its symmetrical FIR implementation and linear phase response.

 [Pine Script Implementation of BWMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends_FIR/bwma.pine)

+## Core Concepts

+The BWMA was designed to address several key challenges in financial time series filtering:

+- Preserving critical signal features while removing noise
+- Providing superior spectral leakage control compared to simpler windows
+- Maintaining near-optimal time-bandwidth product
+- Creating adjustable filtering characteristics through order selection
+- Delivering exceptional waveform preservation with minimal distortion

+The Bessel window achieves these goals through a specialized weighting scheme based on the modified Bessel function of the first kind, offering an excellent balance between time-domain and frequency-domain performance.

 ## Mathematical Foundation